Department of Occupational Science and Occupational Therapy

 Enrollment limited to students in the Occupational Science Therapy department.

-This course introduces the learner to fundamental, contemporary foundations of occupation therapy practice, with a continuous focus on meaningful occupation as both a means and an outcome of therapy.
+This course introduces the learner to the foundations of occupational therapy practice.
 The history of the profession and its evolution through a succession of paradigm shifts is explored.
-Professionalism within occupation therapy is emphasized, the domain and process of occupational therapy and the therapeutic use of self.
-Professional language and documentation are introduced and practiced.
+The tenets of occupational therapy are explored including occupational analysis, the domain and process of occupational therapy, professional behavior and safety, the continuum of care, effective communication, health literacy, and preparation for fieldwork education.

 Restrictions: